Joshua Evans (Tennessee politician)

-Joshua G. Evans (born June 27, 1983 in McComb, Mississippi) is an American politician and a former Republican member of the Tennessee House of Representatives representing District 66, from 2009 to 2015.
+Joshua G. Evans (born June 27, 1983) is an American politician and a former Republican member of the Tennessee House of Representatives representing District 66, from 2009 to 2015.
 He unsuccessfully ran for the Tennessee Senate's 21st District in 2014.

 Education

-Evans earned his BS in mass communication from Middle Tennessee State University.
+Evans graduated from Greenbrier High School in 2001.
+He earned his BS in mass communication from Middle Tennessee State University.